mapbox/osm-bright/README.md

 ### 1. Download shapefiles

-OSM Bright depends on several large shapefiles.
-You should start downloading these now so that they are ready later when you need them for rendering.
+OSM Bright depends on two large shapefiles.
+You will need to download and extract them before continuing.

 Download them to the `shp` directory in the osm-bright folder.
 You can do this with `wget` like: